 2. View from the big TMCs: BCD Travel

 Following on from our super app trend we looked around the industry to see if companies were looking to streamline the digital experience for travelers.
-We spoke to a leader in the TMC space, Will Pinnell, Vice President, Digital & Product Strategy, from BCD Travel.
+We spoke to a leader in the TMC space, Will Pinnell, Vice President, Digital and Product Strategy, from BCD Travel.
 Will gave us some insights into BCD's strategy for 2020, specifically looking at how to deliver a frictionless experience for travelers.

 To read more from Will on BCD Travel’s digital strategy, download the full Mobile Travel Trends 2020 report.